 - Do not inflate the cuff too much to the point of pain.
 This in itself can provoke a rise in pressure.

 Be aware that blood pressure can change throughout the day, as many factors (including emotions, medications, even food, and drink) can temporarily affect blood pressure.

 How to correctly undergo the PVR test for legs

 Is it possible to measure the pressure on the leg?
 Doctors measure pressure on the lower extremities only in some cases:

-- When the symptomatology and general manifestation of the disease does not allow a 100% correct diagnosis to be established.
+- The symptomatology and general manifestation of the disease do not allow a 100% correct diagnosis to be established.